 Whew!
 Developing good running form–especially in the beginning–can take a lot of practice.
 Don’t feel like you have to nail everything in the first run.
 Even starting to bring awareness to your form can help get going in the right direction.

 On the other hand, try to avoid practicing this once and then never revisiting it.
 Just as you might practice hill intervals once a week, try to include these drills throughout your training runs.
+Proper running technique takes time and repetition to develop.
 The more you practice, the more natural it will feel–and the stronger runner you’ll become!

-If you’re ready for even more training tips and programming from us here at The Run Experience, download our app to have it all your fingertips!
-From a rotation of live challenges to full training programs, the app will keep you on track with your running!
+If you’re ready for even more training tips and programming from us here at The Run Experience, download our app to have it all at your fingertips!
+From proper running form tips to full training programs, the app will keep you on track with certified running coaches leading the way.